 New Step 2) Make it work as a paragraph.

 Expand it a little, but not too much.
-Half a page.
+Half a page, maximum.

 New Step 3) Nail it as an outline on ONE PAGE, treating each side fairly.

 Whether you’re writing an oped or an opera, a novel or a speech, figure out the biggest possible difference between the beginning and the end — and do it from both POV’s.
-The villain / problem and the hero / solution.
+The villain and the hero.

 So: if it’s a romance where the heroine ends up as a great cook who’s happy and in a great relationship, what’s the greatest possible distance she can travel?
 On page 1, make her (a) the worst cook in the world, (b) unhappy and (c) alone.
 How can you take that up a notch?
 Make her a nun who’s loses her sense of smell (and therefore taste) in a car accident.
 You get the idea.
 Read this for what I’m talking about.
 The Red Pen of Doom whips SWITCH by Camryn Rhys

-If the ending is happy, the beginning better be sad.
+If the ending is crazy happy, the beginning better be insanely sad.

-If the ending is sad, the beginning should be happy.
+If the ending is full of sad, the beginning should be Happyville.

 And you’ve got to make it a fair fight.
 Nobody thinks they’re a villain.
 The other side — whether it’s an speech about taxes or THE EMPIRE STRIKES BACK — has a point.
 If you don’t give it credence, your writing will be one-sided and weak.